apache/streampipes-website/docs/pe/org.apache.streampipes.connect.iiot.adapters.plc4x.generic.eip.md

 * backplane: Without using routing information the backplane defaults to 1.
 This is overridden if communicationPath is provided.
 (INT)
 * slot: The slot within the backplane the CPU is located.
 (INT)
-* bigEndian: Configure if the connection should be set to transport data in Big-Endian format, or not.
+* big-endian: Configure if the connection should be set to transport data in Big-Endian format, or not.
+(BOOLEAN)
+* force-unconnected-operation: Forces the driver to use unconnected requests.
 (BOOLEAN)

 ### Tags